THE MEANINGS OF THE FEAST OF TRUMPETS

 Learn about Jewish tradition.
 The WCG has come to see that there is much of value in the nearly 2000 years of Christian thought, and the same is true of the many centuries of Jewish thought.
 The Old Testament is the most important source for understanding the background and context of the New Testament, but the Jewish tradition that developed after the time of Malachi is also a very valuable aid to our understanding.
 In particular, it can help us to recognize the implicit festival symbolism in the New Testament, especially in the writings of the apostle John.

 Focus on Christ in the past, present, and future.
 Years ago, we in the WCG tended to concentrate too much on the future aspects of fall festival symbolism.
 However, all of the festivals have past and present, as well as future, significance [1-2].
-For example, the meaning of the Feast of Trumpets, broadly considered, includes the ways in which God has``remembered'' His people throughout history.
+For example, the meaning of the Feast of Trumpets, broadly considered, includes the ways in which God has “remembered'' His people throughout history.
 The ultimate expression of God's remembrance of us is found in the coming of Jesus-in the flesh, 2000 years ago; in the lives of believers today (John 14:23); and in power at His glorious return.
 There is indeed much for us to celebrate on the Feast of Trumpets, as on all of God's annual festival days.

 References

 1. Samuele Bacchiocchi, God's Festivals in Scripture and History, Part I: the Spring Festivals.
 Biblical Perspectives, Berrien Springs, MI, 1995.
-(For sample chapters, see http://www.biblicalperspectives.com.

 2. Samuele Bacchiocchi, God's Festivals in Scripture and History, Part II: the Fall Festivals.
 Biblical Perspectives, Berrien Springs, MI, 1996.
-(Volumes I and II can be purchased for $15 each from Biblical Perspectives, 4990 Appian Way, Berrien Springs, MI 49103.)

 3. Eddie Chumney, The Seven Festivals of the Messiah.
 Destiny Image Publishers, Shippensburg, PA, 1994.
-(This book is available on the internet in its entirety at http://www.geocities.com/Heartland/2175, and copies may be purchased for $12 from Hebraic Heritage Ministries International, P.O.
-Box 81, Strasburg, Ohio 44680.)

 4. Jean Danielou, The Bible and the Liturgy.
 University of Notre Dame Press, Notre Dame, IN, 1956.